Floodplain Management FAQsContact: Matt Occhipinti 616-204-1708

 In general, construction and fill may be permitted in the portions of the floodplain that are not floodway, provided local ordinance and building standards are met.
 In addition, compensating excavation must be provided that is equal to the volume of fill placed in the floodplain.
 Floodways are the channel of a river or stream and those portions of the floodplain adjoining the channel which are reasonably required to carry and discharge the 100 year flood; these are areas of moving water during times of flood.
 New residential construction is specifically prohibited in the floodway.

 The current building codes in Michigan requires that new construction or substantially improved buildings within the 100-year floodplain have the lowest floor, elevated at least one-foot above the 100-year flood elevation.
-Basements that are below grade on all sides must be at or above the 100-year flood elevation.
+Basements that are below grade on all four sides must be 1 foot above the 100-year floodplain elevation.

 What is a floodway?